🎉Grand Opening: June 2026

 The Clinical Science Behind Dental Treatment Quality

-Composite resin is a tooth-coloured filling material that can be closely matched to the shade of the natural tooth.
-It bonds directly to the tooth structure, which may allow the dentist to preserve more of the natural tooth during preparation.
-Composite fillings are widely used in both NHS and private settings, although the range of composite materials and techniques available may be broader in private practice.
+Composite resin fillings are tooth-coloured and can be closely matched to the natural shade of your teeth.
+They bond directly to the tooth structure, which can allow for a more conservative preparation.
+Composite materials are widely available both on the NHS and privately, although the range of premium composites may be broader in private settings.

 Treatment Options: What Is Available Privately vs on the NHS

-• Dental examinations and diagnosis
+• Dental examinations and X-rays

-• Fillings (amalgam and composite)
+• Fillings and extractions

 • Root canal treatment